small girl washing the exterior of a car

 Summer is also a great opportunity to teach financial responsibility when kids begin to earn their own money.
 Greenlight, the debit card and money app designed for kids and teens, can help families manage allowances while introducing important money skills.
 Parents can set up automatic allowances, assign chores, and monitor spending through the app, while kids learn how to save, spend wisely, and even set financial goals.
 It even offers a special QR code that customers can scan to pay for their services, and is deposited directly into your child’s account.
 It’s a simple way to turn summer earnings into real-life financial lessons that can last long after vacation ends.

 Greenlight is free for MSGCU families*.
-Fund the debit card with an MSGCU checking account, we’ll waive the cost, and you can get a free^ custom card in June.
+Fund the debit card with an MSGCU checking account and we’ll waive the cost.
 Visit our Greenlight page for more information or open a checking account to get started.

 Make Summer More Meaningful